THE HISTORY & ORGANIZATION OF APF

 PROFESSIONAL DEVELOPMENT SEMINARS

-Annual Professional Development seminars precede the World Futures Society’s conference.
+For its first 15 years, annual Professional Development seminars preceded the World Futures Society’s conference.
 After the inaugural Washington DC event in 2004, APF conducted Pro Dev events in Vancouver, Toronto, Minneapolis, Orlando, twice in Chicago, twice more in Washington DC, and San Francisco.
+In 2018, the World Future Society discontinued its annual conference series, and APF moved it Pro Dev to other large conferences, when it could.

 In 2011, the APF kicked off a series of quarterly webinars.
 For the inaugural webinar, Andrew Curry presented The World in 2020: The Business Challenges of the Future.
-In 2015, events shifted to quarterly.
-In 2016, quarterly meetings were replaced by the global Futures Festival in September.
+In 2015, events shifted to quarterly, especially for New Members, meeting via Zoom, led by Jay Gary.
+In 2016, quarterly meetings were replaced by the global Futures Festival in September, first led by Wendy Schultz, Cindy Frewen, and finally Prateeksha Singh.
+In March 2020, during the Corona virus global pandemic, APF began meeting on a monthly basis, hosting"First-Friday" MeetUps to consider relevant issues and trends disrupting the future.

 For the inaugural selection, only published works were eligible and included recent and classic texts.
 Fifty-seven publications were nominated.
 The top ten were recognized by the APF and can be found under MSFW History.
 Here’s the top three.

 After the 2009 awards, a new multi-year jury-based process was adopted for the 2012 Awards.
 Originally called “Best Books”, the awards were updated to Most Important Futures Works in 2012, and changed in 2013 to Most Significant Futures Works (MSFW).
+Currently Andy Hines is MSFW coordinator.
 Nominations and current jury are listed here.

 The APF twitter account, established in 2011, is @profuturists and is managed by Bridgette Engeler.
 In January 2012, the APF initiated a twitter hashtag #4futr to aggregate environmental scan hits.
 Contributions by non-members are welcome.
 For contributors: use #4futr to denote a scan it, trend forecast, emerging issue, weak signal, or source for professional futures work.
 Trends should be longer than a year minimum.